patrickbwarren/qgis3-survex-import/README.md

 ### Changelog

-v1.2.1 - add option to select/deselect all import checkboxes in UI
+v1.2.1 - add option to select / deselect all import checkboxes in dialog
 v1.2 - fixed CRS import methods
 v1.1 - minor updates, tagged for packaging
 v1.0 - migrated and updated from QGIS 2.18 plugin